 All continental breakfasts and 4 evening meals

-Transfers can be arranged at a supplement from Ljubljana airport at 16:45, and back to Trieste airport at 10:30.
+Transfers can be arranged at a supplement from Ljubljana airport at 12:15, and back to Trieste airport at 10:15.

 Due to the tailor-made nature of our holidays, we need a little more information in order for us to check availability for Julian Alps to the Adriatic Cycling.
 Simply complete the form below (fields marked * are mandatory) and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
 Of course there's no obligation, but if you do wish to proceed with a booking they will be on-hand to assist you throughout the process.

 Alternatively, you can call our sales team on 1-800-267-3347 to discuss your requirements in more detail.